millerac333/my-political-candidate/README.md

 ### Advanced Challenge
 In JavaScript, there is a method that creates a new attribute node for any DOM element.
 Discover that method and use it to create a custom attribute named congressional-district and its value should be your congressional district number.
 Then attach that attribute to the <article> container you made for your representative component.

+### Run Program
+1. run in code editor
+2. launch in browser